 Maybe you have begun to know why Jamal Musiala is so intelligent on the pitch.
 Well, it is purely because he played chess so early as a child.

 The game taught him to think more strategically.
-Also, while at Corpus Christi, he won an annual poetry competition with his great book title “Moment”.
+Also, while at Corpus Christi, he won an annual poetry competition with his great book titled “Moment”.

 Jamal Musiala Biography – The Untold Football Story: